foofoo-boo/foofoo.boo/cltws3yvh00080ajxegnn78g2.md

 * You rotten residual ashes / You people hearts with dirty;

-* Before the dusk / the dawn,
+* Before the dusk / the dawn

-* Hasn’t come / come yet,
+* Has yet to come / come,

 * Purge my soul.